 As for the scary bits: well, Under The Dome isn’t horror, but holy heck, some parts are horrifying.
 Not just psychologically, either – I’m talking visceral, physical violence.
 It’s not quite supernatural or science-fictional, either.
 There are some spooky/other-worldly elements, but they’re not the focus or the key driver of the book.
 I’d shelve this one as more of a suspense thriller, a cautionary tale, with some genre-bending towards the end.

 I can see why they made Under The Dome into a TV series (2013-2015); it’s got that strong small-town big-cast vibe that would be perfect for fans of Lost, or any other broad-woven light-sci-fi stories.
-The characters were quite well fleshed-out and three-dimensional for the most part, which was surprising given how many of them there are (and how many die).
-The sheer number of them, in the book version at least, allows King to tantalise the reader and reveal information really slowly, BUT the constant changes in perspective make the story FEEL pacy and compelling, regardless.
+The characters were quite well fleshed-out, which was surprising given how many of them there are (and how many die).
+The sheer number of them, in the book version at least, allows King to tantalise the reader and reveal information really slowly, BUT the constant changes in perspective make the story FEEL pacy and compelling regardless.

 My favourite Amazon reviews of Under The Dome:

 - “Never finished, conned a friend into taking it off my hands.” – Michael A. Swaney

 - “The story is entertaining though much of this book and the voice performance is really great (baaaarbie), but Stephen Kings loony left bias just pops it’s ugly head up way too often.
 It’s distracting and takes a lot away from the story.
 Really.
 Every white male christian is an evil crack addicted psychopath Nazi rapist and every journalist is like a cherub from heaven?
 Come on dude.
 I know this is fiction, but these old cliches are not only unbelievable they are boooooooring.
 If I knew it would have been like this I would not have purchased this audio book.” – Dorian